Interpretable ML for High-Frequency Execution: Application: optimal order placement

-Concerning the optimal placement policy for cryptos, we illustrate our results with two cases.
-The first one is an example of the optimal distance shape as a function of the bid-ask spread in the case of fees at level 9.
-The second one is an example in the case of zero taker and maker fees.
-Our observation is the following.
-Firstly, the optimal distance of placement given by model III seems to be linear or at least sub-linear in the bid-ask spread.
-Secondly, the algorithm tends to post aggressive orders when the taker fee - maker fee gap $\varepsilon^--\varepsilon^+$ is strictly positive and the optimal distance decreases as this gap increases.
-In other words, the strategy considers a distance to be optimal as long as the taker fee is almost surely saved, regardless of the price discount reduction incurred by posting far inside the bid-ask spread.
+Using model III, we compute the optimal distance of placement for BTC-USD and illustrate the behaviour of the algorithm with two cases.
+The first one is displayed in Figure \ref{fig:optimal_distance_2d_with_fees} and represents a heatmap of the expected saved cost $\mathcal{S}$ as a function of the bid-ask spread and the distance of placement, with the Level 9 fee policy corresponding to 5 bps of taker fees and no maker fees.
+The heatmap is computed using features that are observed at a random point in time.
+We observe that the algorithm tends to be aggressive and to quote inside the spread.
+It indicates that it exclusively focuses on maximizing the fill probability and saving the taker fees, even though the best way to do it is to narrow the spread and reduce the price discount of the limit order.
+The second illustration is displayed in Figure \ref{fig:optimal_distance_2d_without_fees} and is also a heatmap of the expected saved cost $\mathcal{S}$ computed at the same point in time as the previous one, but assuming there are no fees.
+We observe that the algorithm quotes deeper in the book than in the previous case.
+To wrap this up, the algorithm tends to post aggressive orders when the taker - maker fee gap $\varepsilon^--\varepsilon^+$ is large, pushing the optimal distance towards $-\psi$ as this gap increases.
 This result is particularly interesting as it demonstrates that CEXs fee policies tend to push agents to be more aggressive when it comes to executing fast.
-We believe this could help the understanding of the impact of the fee policy on trading activity and agents behaviours in digital asset venues.
+We believe this brings new elements of understanding of the impact of the fee policy on trading activity and agents behaviours in CEXs.
+Finally, we see that the optimal distance of placement given by the full model seems to be linear or at least sub-linear in the bid-ask spread, which is consistent with the prediction of the toy model we introduced.

-\subsection{Penalizing aggressiveness with latency risk: a practitioner viewpoint}
+\subsubsection{Penalizing aggressiveness with latency risk: a practitioner viewpoint}